play-with-docker/play-with-docker.github.io/_posts/2017-02-14-swarm-compose-secrets.markdown

 ### Using existing secrets

-Create a new service using the docker CLI:
+Create a new secret using the docker CLI:

 ```.term1